WICG/Realms-Initialization-Control/README.md

 SNOW(realm => mitigate(realm))
 ```

-Snow makes sure to detect same origin realms creation, and by tapping into them, to also run the logic on them immediately and thus easily canceling the impact of the same origin concern:
+Snow makes sure to detect same origin realms creation, and by tapping into them, to also run the logic on them immediately and thus to easily cancel the impact of the same origin concern:

 ```javascript
 /* attacker same bypass won't work this time */